 By participating and advancing far enough in the William W. Greenhalgh Mock Trial Competition (in Spring, open to non-graduating JD students only) you will be invited to join the Barristers’ Council and will be placed on one of our interscholastic mock trial teams.
 The Trial Advocacy Division does not hold a fall competition for upper-class students.

 How do I become a member of the Advanced Dispute Resolution Division (ADR)?

-By participating and advancing far enough in either the Bellamy Negotiation Competition (in Spring, open to non-graduating JD students only) or the William E. Leahy Competition (in Fall, open to upper-class students only) you will be invited to join the Barristers’ Council and will be placed on one of our interscholastic ADR teams.
+By participating and advancing far enough in either the Bellamy Negotiation Competition (in Spring, open to non-graduating JD students only) you will be invited to join the Barristers’ Council and will be placed on one of our interscholastic ADR teams.

 When are these qualifying competitions held?

 The Leahy Competition is held each Fall and the Greenhalgh, Bellamy, and Beaudry Competitions are held in the Spring.
 Please check out each Division’s page for the most up-to-date schedule information available.

 Can first year students compete in all three of the spring qualifying competitions?